What is the role of the QA Manager in an agile environment? Do we really need QA Managers in Agile projects?

 - Being an escalation point for testers

-- Budgeting or forecasting for testing as a service dependent on organisational process
+- Budgeting or forecasting for testing as a service dependent on organizational process

 Other areas where QA Managers in Agile can add value are: